standard-for-public-code/standard-for-public-code/criteria/continuous-integration.md

 * [What is continuous integration](https://www.martinfowler.com/articles/continuousIntegration.html) by Martin Fowler.
 * [What is continuous delivery](https://www.continuousdelivery.com/) by Jez Humble.
 * [Use continuous delivery](https://gds-way.cloudapps.digital/standards/continuous-delivery.html) by the UK Government Digital Service.
-* [Quality assurance: testing your service regularly](https://www.gov.uk/service-manual/technology/quality-assurance-testing-your-service-regularly) by the Government Digital Service (United Kingdom).
+* [Quality assurance: testing your service regularly](https://www.gov.uk/service-manual/technology/quality-assurance-testing-your-service-regularly) by the UK Government Digital Service.